JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 ==February 19th, 2023==

-- Awesome!
+Awesome!
 Tons (I mean at least 3 trailers full) of fragmented wood is available at Saint-Jean-de-Muzols's park.
 I already picked up 1 trailer.
 Tomorrow, I'll pick as much as available and we will complete the alleys 😊

-## Organisation and design

-==January 8th, 2023==
+==February 20th, 2023==

-I have purchased a subscription from [Terra Potager](#), a french web application that helps you organize and track your sowing planning and design your garden beds.

-Given the setup of my garden, it will take some time to get started.

-It contains what other gardeners do in France.
-So maybe, I'll use their suggestions on when and what to plan in my garden.
+Finally, I picked up 4 trailer full of this fragmented wood, which helped me finish covering the alleys I needed.

+I have got the equivalent of 2 trailers left to use.
+I'm sure I'll find a use for them.

-## Shelter for the winter
+### Shelter for the winter

 ==January 8th, 2023==